Things to do in Kota Tua, Jakarta’s Old Town, Indonesia

 What has been preserved, though, is within the 1.3 square kilometre area of Kota Tua.

-Not all of the buildings have been protected as well as they should have been, unfortunately, but wandering through the streets and the main square give an impression of the European settlement that started Jakarta on the path to becoming one of the largest cities on the planet.
+Not all of the buildings have been protected as well as they should have been, unfortunately, but wandering through the streets and the main square gives an impression of the European settlement that started Jakarta on the path to becoming one of the largest cities on the planet.

 If you would like to visit Jakarta’s Old Town, I have a few suggestions on the best things to do in Kota Tua.